 The VA has no formal live in caregiver program in which unrelated individuals care for elderly veterans by living in their homes.
 However, the VA does offer two programs that provide veterans and their surviving spouses with financial assistance that can be used to pay for a live-in caregiver.
 Extensive information on these programs is provided on this website.
 Read more about Veterans-Directed Home and Community Based Services and Veterans' Pensions.

-Reverse mortgages offer a way for aging homeowners to receive a portion of their home equity in cash on a monthly basis which can then be used to pay for care.
+Reverse mortgages offer a way for aging homeowners to receive a portion of their home equity in cash on a monthly basis, which can then be used to pay for care.
 Reverse mortgages are particularly well suited to pay for live in caregivers when considered as an alternative to assisted living or nursing home care.
-One requirement reverse mortgages have is that the homeowner reside in their home.
-Obviously in the case of assisted living or nursing homes, the homeowner does not live at home, and therefore, reverse mortgages cannot be used to pay for these types of care.
+One requirement reverse mortgages have is that the homeowner live in their home.
+Obviously in the case of assisted living or nursing homes, the homeowner does not live at home.
+Therefore, reverse mortgages cannot be used to pay for these types of care.

 Live in caregivers provide a nice workaround to this problem.
 By hiring a live in caregiver, the elderly individual or couple can remain in their home.
 As long as they remain in their home, they can receive a portion of their home equity in cash each month, which can then be used to pay for their live in caregiver.
 Learn more about reverse mortgage pros and cons.